chimericdream/worldofpannotia.com/src/_wondrous_items/helm-of-brilliance.md

      * Diamond: {% spell_link prismatic-spray %} (save DC 20)
      * Ruby: {% spell_link wall-of-fire %}
-     * Fire opal: {% spell_link fireball %} (10d6, Reflex DC 20 half )
+     * Fire opal: {% spell_link fireball %} ({% die_roll 10 6 0 %}, Reflex DC 20 half )
      * Opal: {% spell_link daylight %}

     The helm may be used once per round, but each gem can perform its spell-like power just once.
 Until all its jewels are depleted, a _helm of brilliance_ also has the following magical properties when activated.

      * It emanates a bluish light when undead are within 30 feet.
-This light causes 1d6 points of damage per round to all such creatures within that range.
+This light causes {% die_roll 1 6 0 %} points of damage per round to all such creatures within that range.
      * The wearer may command any weapon he wields to become a flaming weapon.
 This is in addition to whatever abilities the weapon may already have (unless the weapon already is a flaming weapon).
 The command takes 1 round to take effect.
      * The helm provides resistance to fire 30.
 This protection does not stack with similar protection from other sources.